My great-grandma was a tough ol’ chick.

 Did Grandma really know best?

 One of the most common questions when talking about the wisdom of traditional diets is…..“Didn’t people way back then drop dead at 40?
-They ate a lot of meat & fat, and had a shorter life expectancy, right?”
+They ate a lot of meat and fat.
+They must have had a shorter life expectancy, right?”

 The truth is the human lifespan has been consistent for more than 2,000 years!